Zhoushanshen/Diabetes-dataset/README.md

-Diabetes dataset and some simple validation experiments.
+Diabetes dataset and some simple validation experiments for "A bimodal dataset for diabetes research".
+Special Note: The dataset is stored in the data folder.
+To ensure data security, only the first 300 data entries are displayed temporarily.
+Once our paper is officially accepted, the complete dataset will be uploaded.
+Thank you for your understanding.
+In addition, if you need access to the full dataset in advance, please contact our corresponding author.